Aureliano90/Futures-Spot-Arbitrage-OKEx-V5/README.md

 ## Introduction

-An object-oriented program for arbitrage between perpetual futures and spot on OKEx using V5 API.
-Initially written in April 2021 for my personal use.
+An asynchronous object-oriented program for arbitrage between perpetual futures and spot on OKEx using V5 API.
+Initially written in
+April 2021 for my personal use.
 Modified and optimized [OKEx V3 API SDK](https://github.com/okex/V3-Open-API-SDK) according to [V5 API documentation](https://www.okex.com/docs-v5/en).